 I get this question a lot!
 I have an answer for you, but it is not what you expect.

-First, I can point you to the much more useful and practical free HDR Tutorial.
-You’ll see that Photoshop is part of the process, although I strongly recommend you use something else to do the “HDR” bit.
+First off, I have a FREE HDR Tutorial for Mac or HDR Tutorial for Windows here on StuckInCustoms.com that describes the step by step process.
+You’ll see that Photoshop is sometimes part of the process, although I strongly recommend you use something else to do the “HDR” bit.

 HDR in Lightroom